Timmy T. Davis

-Timmy T. Davis is an American diplomat and former Marine who is the United States ambassador to Qatar.
+Timmy T. Davis is an American diplomat and retired Marine who served as the United States ambassador to Qatar From September 2022 to June 2025.

 Early life and education

 A native of Virginia, Davis attended the University of Alabama and the University of Southern Mississippi.
 He considers New Orleans his hometown.
 He served in the United States Marine Corps for nearly a decade, including operations in the Horn of Africa and Iraq, before joining the Foreign Service.
 Davis speaks Spanish and Arabic.

 Davis' father and mother are from Mississippi.
 His father is a retired U.S. Marine Master Gunnery Sergeant.
 Davis' younger sister, brother-in-law, and two of his uncles are all U.S. Marines.
 His older sister is a research nurse.
 He graduated from Lejeune High School at Camp Lejeune, N.C., though he grew up on a number of Marine Corps bases on the eastern seaboard.

 Career

 Davis, a career member of the Senior Foreign Service with the rank of Counselor, has had an extensive career as a diplomat and official with the State Department.
 He most recently served as the Executive Assistant to the Secretary of State.
 Prior to that, Davis served as the U.S. Consul General for Basrah and Southern Iraq, where he led the eventual suspension of operations.
 His domestic assignments include senior watch officer in the State Department Operations Center, Special Assistant to the secretary of state, Director for Iraq at the National Security Council, Deputy Chief of Staff to the Special Presidential Envoy to the Global Coalition to Counter the Islamic State of Iraq and the Levant, Senior Advisor to the counselor of the United States Department of State, Chief of Staff to the undersecretary for political affairs, and acting Chief of Staff of the State Department.
 Davis is a Political Officer.
 His overseas tours include Guatemala City, Guatemala; Najaf, Iraq; Canberra, Australia; and Bogotá, Colombia.
 Davis was a party mentioned in the Hillary Clinton email controversy.